hx259/qXem/_posts/2023-06-25-IntSymmetry.md

 Note that in general case P2 and P3 must be applied simultaneously, resulting a complex conjugate.

 ### Two-Electron Integrals: Real Orbital Basis
-For real orbitals, we remove the complex conjugate restriction, and P2/P3 could be applied alone, producing the ordinary 8-fold symmetry:
+For **real orbitals**, we remove the complex conjugate restriction, and P2/P3 could be applied alone, producing the ordinary 8-fold symmetry:

 $$
 \begin{align}